.Paying for the sins of your family.

 “As he passed by, he saw a man blind from birth.
 And his disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 Jesus answered, “It was not that this man sinned, or his parents, but that the works of God might be displayed in him.”

 Do you feel that you or someone you know is paying for the sins of their family?
 Pray.
-Pray and seek God’s guidance in this situation.
-Find peace and comfort in HIS Word to know that with HIS new covenant, we are no longer paying for other sins, but our own.
+Before all else, pray and seek God’s guidance in this situation.
+Consequently, find peace and comfort in HIS Word to know that with HIS new covenant, we are no longer paying for other sins, but our own.
 And in cases, as the blind man noted in John 9, the problems we may be seeing now in our life is to bring God glory.

 Food for thought: Take heart.
 God has not forsaken you.
 God has a plan for you and your future.
 To God be the glory.